ronaldbosma/blog/content/blog/deploy-azure-workbook-and-app-insights-function/index.md

 When you execute it a second time, you'll get the following error though: `A function with the same name already exists (ID: 'd939000a-438c-4b77-aa00-060335edf7f6')`.
 I've tried various things, but there doesn't seem to be a way to update an existing function.
 As a workaround, I first delete an existing function with the specified name before adding it again.

-Here's a extract of the PowerShell script I've created.
+Here's an extract of the PowerShell script I've created.
 It uses the `az rest` command to call the REST API.

 ```powershell
 $functions = az rest --method get --url "https://management.azure.com/subscriptions/$SubscriptionId/resourceGroups/$ResourceGroup/providers/Microsoft.Insights/components/$AppInsightsName/analyticsItems?api-version=2015-05-01"